Sorry, no posts matched your criteria

 For many years Scott has worked in churches throughout Kenya, helping them grow in their prayer lives, as individuals and as a church.
 Key pastors and church leaders have teamed up to help give training, direction and encouragement.
 In particular, they are bringing prayer down into the areas in which they serve.

 Barb developed a ministry with women in Nakuru, giving leadership to a Women’s Bible Study.
 She also plans Soul Care Days for them.
-These are mornings of solitude where women spend three hours alone with God using a guided study.
-Over a shared lunch they share how God met them during their time with Him.
+These are times of solitude where women spend time alone with God using a guided study.
+Over a shared meal they share how God met them during their time with Him.

 Initially what we brought to this partnership was relationships, relationships God had enabled us to build through many years of ministry in Kenya.
 We began to pull those people together and soon they had a solid team of both missionaries and Africans who were committed to addressing the AIDS crisis in a sustainable way.
 This has evolved into a far-reaching commitment to using transformational development as a means to address both poverty and AIDS.
-This has been Barb’s primary focus for the last ten years.
+This has been Barb’s primary focus since that time.

 Prayer Renewal ministry – now Scott has added 6 Area Coordinators with 20 Team Leaders who are training others in prayer across Kenya.